-6a.
-For projects at a single site, enter the requested information.
-If the neighborhood does not have a name or if unknown, please leave this space blank.
+Project location: Enter the requested information.
 For tax block and lot, indicate the block(s) and lot(s) numbers, including partial lots.
+For large area projects, list all of the blocks and lots affected.
+Provide a description of the project site using bounding streets.
 An example of the bounding street is "the blocks bounded by East 14 Street to the south, First Avenue to the east, Fifth Avenue to the west and East 20 Street to the north."

-6b.
-For large area projects, list all the blocks and lots affected and provide a description of the area using the bounding streets as described for 6a.
-It is strongly encouraged that shape files also be submitted for large area projects.
-If the action applies to the entire city, for example enactment of a local law, enter "citywide" in this space.
+If the action applies to the entire city, for example enactment of a local law, enter "citywide" in the space designated for borough.

-7. Required actions or approvals: Check each box that specifies an approval needed for the project.
-If the "State or Federal" box is checked YES, list the agency(ies) and the type of action required (permit, funding, etc.) for each.
+6. Required actions or approvals: Check each box that specifies an approval needed for the project.
+If the "State or Federal" box is checked YES, specify the agency(ies) and the type of action required (permit, funding, etc.) for each in the space provided.

-8. Site Description:
+7. Site Description:

-Directly affected area: the directly affected area consists of the project site and the area subject to change in regulatory controls.
+Directly affected area: The directly affected area consists of the project site and the area subject to any change in regulatory controls.

 Graphics: Provide the requested graphics, ensuring that each clearly depicts the boundary of the directly affected area and indicates the 400 foot delineation from the outer boundary of the project site.
-Maps are not to exceed 11" x 17" and must be folded to 8.5" x 11" for submission.
-For large area projects (see 6b., above), it is strongly recommended that shape files be submitted.
+Maps shall not to exceed 11" x 17" and, for paper filings, must be folded to 8.5" x 11" for submission.
+For large area projects, it is strongly recommended that shape files be submitted.
 For those projects where developing a GIS shapefile is infeasible, provide the building block and lot (BBL) number for each site affected by the project.

-Physical Setting: Enter the size of the directly affected area in square feet; enter the square footage of the surface area of any water body in the directly affected area; enter the square footage of existing roads, buildings and other impervious surfaces in the directly affected area.
-For example, a 350,000 SF parcel may have a freshwater pond with a surface area of 8,000 square feet, a building with a footprint and associated parking lot of 20,000 square feet and a macadam road that is 0.4 mile long and 12 feet wide.
+Physical Setting: Enter the size of the directly affected area in square feet; enter type and the square footage of the surface area of any water body in the directly affected area; and enter the square footage of existing roads, buildings, and other paved surfaces in the directly affected area.
+For example, a 350,000 SF parcel may have a freshwater pond with a surface area of 8,000 square feet, a building with a footprint and associated parking lot of 20,000 square feet and a private road that is 0.4 mile long and 12 feet wide.
 The entries should be:

-Totally directly affected area: 350,000 SF
+Total directly affected area (sq. ft): 350,000 Type of water body: freshwater pond

-Waterbody: 8,000 SF - freshwater pond
+Impervious surfaces: 45,344 Water body surface area (sq. ft): 8,000

-Impervious surfaces: 45,344 SF (20,000 SF building + 0.4 x 5,280

-x 12 = 25,344 SF of road)
+$(20,000 \text{ SF building} + 0.4 \times 5,280 \times 12 = 25,344 \text{ SF of road})$

 Any other features on the area should be described and the square footage estimated.
-For example, rock outcroppings -1,200 SF.
+For example, rock outcroppings - 1,200 SF.